 Phase I begins each August and is completed the following August.
 During this period, students earn forty (40) graduate credit hours.
-In order to begin Phase II of the program, students must complete Phase I within twelve (12) months of the beginning of their course work.
+In order to begin Phase II of the program, students must complete Phase I within twelve (12) months of the beginning of their course work and maintain a 3.0 GPA or greater.
 In the event of emergencies, students may be granted a leave of absence (see Handbook for details).